 If your claim has been wrongly denied because insurers claim you filed for benefits after the allotted statute of limitations, you’ll want to have a workers’ compensation attorney review your case.
 There is a good chance that a valid defense exists and that you can appeal (and win) your claim.
 For example, your attorney may argue that it took some time for your symptoms to manifest, hence the late filing.
 Or your attorney may point out that although you filed more than one year after the accident, you received remedial treatment from your employer and are thus still eligible.

 Workers’ compensation income and medical benefits are extremely important for staying financially afloat after an injury or illness; you don’t want to forfeit your rights to them.
 If your claim has been denied, you owe it to yourself and your family to look at your legal options.
-For a free legal consultation in Atlanta, call our knowledgeable, determined team at Bader Law Firm, LLC: 678-562-5595.
+For a free legal consultation in Atlanta, call our knowledgeable, determined team at Bader Scott Injury Lawyers: 678-562-5595.